uzairamer/zomato-data-warehouse/README.md

 ![Docker Hub](https://img.shields.io/badge/Capstone%20Project-Data%20Engineering-lightgrey?style=for-the-badge&logo=appveyor)
 # Zomato Sales & Rating Data Warehouse

 The goal of this project was to create a robust, feature-packed Data Warehouse by  using all the techiniques learnt in Udacity's Data Engineering Nanodegree program.
 This project underscores almost all the major components of the aforementioned degree.
-The dataset for this project can be found from here [link](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants).
+The dataset for this project can be found from this [link](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants).
 A light and altered version of this dataset is available here for a quick peak where the column names have been eased.

 ![zomato](https://cityspideynews.s3.amazonaws.com/uploads/spidey/202104/zomato-1619519108.png)